Bornazadeh/django-payline-dotir/README.rst

 3. add PAYLINE_DOTIR_API = "your api key from http://payline.ir"
 and for test ourpese add IS_PAYLINE_DOTIR_TEST = True to settings.py

-4. Run `python manage.py migrate` to create the polls models.
+4. Run `python manage.py migrate` to create the models.